AlexInJar/ERC_Social_Media/README.md

 ## File structure:
 - findlaw.py  defines an object that scrapes uses the request respond cycle
-- multi_process.py enables scrapping for a long time frame and dynamically saving the data onto the disk
+- multi_process.py enables scrapping for a days using multiple CPU processors and dynamically saving the data onto the disk